All About Vitamin A

 Vitamin A also helps regulate the thickness of the cornea.
 If too soft, the cornea is susceptible to developing various infections and may even lead to a ruptured cornea.
 Too thick, and the cornea will cause clouded vision followed by irreversible blindness.

-Some added benefits of this nutrient for your eye health are that it keeps your eyes moist and helps the eye adjust to different lights.
+Vitamin A also supports eye lubrication and helps your eyes transition between different levels of light.
 We’ve all had that horrible experience of being cooped up inside all day, only to step out into the sun and be temporarily blinded.
+Vitamin A helps your eyes adjust to that bright sunlight more quickly.

-Where to Find Vitamin A: Food and Supplements
+Where to Find the Best Source of Vitamin A: Food and Supplements

-The rule of thumb is that the brighter or more highly pigmented the food, the higher in beta-carotene it is.
+The rule of thumb is that the brighter or more highly pigmented the produce, the higher in vitamin A it is.
 Keep that in mind the next time you find yourself at the grocery store.
+The following foods are good examples of vitamin A-rich options:

 - Carrots